kevintruong/til/Synchronization,-Part-4:-The-Critical-Section-Problem.md

   Critical Section                  Critical Section flag1 = false                     flag2 = false
 ````
 This solution satisfies Mutual Exclusion, Bounded Wait and Progress.
 If thread #2 has set turn to 1 and is currently inside the critical section.
 Thread #1 arrives, _sets the turn back to 2_ and now waits until thread 2 lowers the flag.

+A similar C-like version of Peterson's implementation is discussed at Wikipedia [here](https://en.wikipedia.org/wiki/Peterson%27s_algorithm#The_algorithm).

 Link to Peterson's original article pdf:
 [G. L. Peterson: "Myths About the Mutual Exclusion Problem", Information Processing Letters 12(3) 1981, 115–116](http://dl.acm.org/citation.cfm?id=945527)